uiceds/cee-492-project-2025-gasc/cee492_report.typ

 = The Problem of Bridge Scour

 The load paths of bridges eventually lead to the Earth and the soil or rock within.
 Water is a powerful force often working against that foundation.
 Since bridges often exist to span waterways, they are especially vulnerable to large flood events.
-In fact, hydraulic-related issues are the leading cause of bridge failures in The United States.
-There are complex interactions which drive potential bridge failures.
+In fact, hydraulic-related issues are the leading cause of bridge failures in The United States. @LeeBridge There are complex interactions which drive potential bridge failures.
 1-dimensional analysis may provide a preliminary view of scour vulnerability but newer and larger datasets allow for a deeper analysis.

 == Variables Involved with Scour